ChristianBako/christianbako.github.io/_posts/2023-12-14-airplane-rules.md

 49. Airplane mode is a literal joke.
 If your phone could take down a plane they wouldn’t let you have it on the plane.
 50. Dress for the weather you’re going to.
 51. You will end up on the runway for an hour+ at the most inconvenient time.
+52. Being first on the plane is overrated.
+It's the same amount of waiting.

 [^1]: Disliking the govt non withstanding.
 It’s like 80$ for five years.
 [^2]: Air travel is a metagame between the heaviest most profitable users, and the airlines.
 You’re prob neither.